qh96/learn-to-build-react/blogs/what-happened-in-App-js.md

 ```
 So `mount()` is a element -> component -> renderedNode process.
 It get rendered element from `render()` and finally generate real DOM nodes.

-In the next blog we will talk about `update`
+In the next blog we will talk about "How mount() works".